Agreements with Young Adults

-Step 1: Four to six weeks before the program you’re interested in begins, complete an application form (PDF).
-In the section “Program and Supports Needed," describe the program you'd like to take and what kind of financial assistance or other support you may need.
+Step 1: Four to six weeks before the program you're interested in begins, complete an application form (PDF).
+In the section "Program and Support Need" describe the program you'd like to take and what kind of financial assistance or other support you may need.

 Step 2: Mail or drop off your application form: